We offer a variety of food service programs to students throughout the school day. See below for information on all of our programs.

 - Safe Soil—Soil tested for heavy metals and is safe or contains soil from a source known to be safe.

-- Principal's consent and approval to apply for Garden to Café.
+- Principal's consent and approval to apply for Farm to School.

 If your school meets the above requirements then you can apply online or e-mail a completed form to George Edwards (firstname.lastname@example.org)